pierrejay/esp32-wifi-api-dev/lib/APIServer/README.md

 (...)
 ```

 > **Note:** All initialized endpoints will automatically expose all API methods and autonomously execute client requests.

-The current design is not thread-safe, particularly when using asynchronous libraries like ESPAsyncWebserver, but this is not important if all API-related tasks are grouped into a task running on the same core as the interfaces (UART, TCP/IP...).
+> **Note:**The current design is not thread-safe, particularly when using asynchronous libraries like ESPAsyncWebserver, but this might be acceptable if all API-related tasks are grouped into a task running on the same core as the interfaces (UART, TCP/IP...).

 ## API Method Declaration